hvanderlaan/docker-nzbget/README.md

     docker stop nzbget
     docker start nzbget

+Now we can connect to nzbget webgui by entering the following url in your browser http://localhost:6789 or by [following this link][2].
+The nzbget webgui will ask for an username and password.

+    username: docker-nzbget
+    password: docker-nzbget

 ### Notes on the run command

  + `-v` is the volume you are mounting `-v host_dir:docker_dir`